cBournhonesque/lightyear/NOTES.md

     - do we need to introduce the concept of a PredictionGroup, which is a super-set of a replicationGroup? (because some of the entities might not come from replication?)
   - how to get smooth interpolation when there can be diagonal movements?
-    - allow custom interpolation, so that we can make sure that interpolation respects corners as well
+    - allow custom interpolation, so that we can make sure that interpolation respects corners as well.
+The interpolation follows the path
+    - WEIRD: when we just do normal interpolation for player heads, and just use 'interp=start' for tails, it actually looks really smooth!
+    - TODO: tried to make my custom interpolation logic working, but there still seems to be edge cases that are not handled well.
+      - there's weird panics now, and sometimes the interpolated entity doesn't move at all